Jimmie Villalobos

-Jimmie Villalobos (born July 21, 1995) is an American professional soccer player who currently plays for One Knoxville SC in USL League One.
+Jimmie Villalobos (born July 21, 1995) is an American professional soccer player who currently plays for AV Alta FC in USL League One.

 Career

 College and amateur

 Villalbos originally planned to attend California Baptist University on a scholarship, but didn't achieve the required grades.
 Villalobos instead attended College of the Desert in 2014 to obtain his associate degree, playing a single season of college soccer with the Roadrunners, scoring 16 goals and tallying 6 assists in 19 appearances.
 Villalobos returned to college soccer in 2017, transferring to California State Polytechnic University, Pomona, going on to make 67 appearances, scoring 35 goals and tallying 11 assists.
 During his time with the Broncos, Villalobos earned numerous accolades, including United Soccer Coaches All-America First Team, D2CCA All-America First Team, D2CCA West Region Player of the Year, United Soccer Coaches All-West Region First Team, D2CCA All-West Region First Team, CCAA Offensive Player of the Year, All-CCAA First Team on three consecutive occasions, CCAA All-Tournament Team in 2018 and 2019, and D2CCA All-West Region Second Team in both 2017 and 2018.

 Whilst at college, Villalobos played in the USL League Two with FC Golden State Force between 2017 and 2019.